-It’s important for you to know that that all plants require water, light, and nutrients to grow.
-There are however, some plants that need little water or they can survive long periods of time without watering (once established).
+It’s important for you to know that all plants require water, light, and nutrients to grow.
+There are however some plants that need little water or can survive long periods of time, once they are established, without watering .

-These are “drought- tolerant” plants.
-They reduce the demand for potable water in landscaping, requiring less maintenance and bringing ecological diversity and seasonal interest to the landscape.
+These are “drought tolerant” plants.
+They reduce the demand for potable water in landscapes, require less maintenance, bring ecological diversity and seasonal interest to the landscape.

 Here in Niagara we have become aware of the dangerously low water levels of our surrounding lakes and rivers.
-We must all become more aware of conserving water.
+We must all try conserving water.
 A few simple practices can help the home gardener maintain a beautiful garden while saving precious water, time and effort.

 They perform best in hot, dry climates in full sun and well-drained soil.

-Once planted, the landscape plantings require deep and thorough watering on a consistent basis within the first year to establish the plant’s root systems.
-Drought tolerant and native plantings can only be drought tolerant after the planting’s root systems have established.
+Once planted, they require deep and thorough watering on a consistent basis to establish the plant’s root system.
+Drought tolerant and native plants can only be drought tolerant after the plant’s root systems have established.

 Fertilize drought tolerant plants if they begin to show signs of decline or discoloration.